jaheyns/CfdOF/Readme.md

 * Porous regions and porous baffles.
 * Runs on Windows 7-10
 * Unit testing

-### Future (2017):

 * Cut-cell Cartesian meshing with boundary layers.
 * Extension to turbulent using RANS (k-w SST).
+* New case builder using a modular template structure

+### Future (2017):

 * Conjugate heat transfer.

 ### Platforms supported